Sonos Arc review

 The Arc replaced the Playbar and Playbase, both priced at £699 / $699 / AU$999, and originally sat above the discontinued Gen 1 Beam (£399 / $399 / AU$599).
 It now tops Sonos' expanded soundbar family with the virtual Dolby Atmos Beam Gen 2 priced at £449 / $450 / AU$699 and the non-Atmos Sonos Ray costing £279 / $279 / AU$399.

 Rivals are plentiful, with many brands having taken aim at the Arc over the years, though none has managed to topple it.
-The closest rivals we've seen thus far would be Sennheiser's Ambeo Plus soundbar and Sony's HT-A7000 which did manage to snag Product of the Year.
-While the Sennheiser is in a totally different league when it comes to price, the Sony has dropped in price, edging ever closer to the Arc, now at £999 / $1400 / AU$1599
+The closest rivals we've seen thus far would be Sennheiser's Ambeo Plus soundbar, albeit it's much more expensive, and Sony's HT-A7000, which did manage to snag Product of the Year in 2023 but has now increased in price compared to the Arc (and been usurped by the Sony Bravia Theatre Bar 9).

 Build